LUMC/CACTUS/README.md

 # Input files

 Input files are provided in a separate [git repository CACTUS-data](https://github.com/LUMC/CACTUS-data) referenced as a git submodule in directory `input`.
-The [input/README.md](https://github.com/LUMC/CACTUS-data/README.md) file provides description of the input files.
+See the `README.md` file there for the description of the input files.

 # Running